SylvainJunca/drawango/README.md

 =====================

 A drawing game (Pictionary like) using ReactJS and a websocket server.
-You connect first to the main Screnn (desktop or laptop)
+You connect first to the main Screen (desktop or laptop) and then players can join the game via their smartphones

 ## Final Product